Riteshroy007/Statistical-Analysis-Dashboard/README.md

 A dynamic line chart shows his form over time — hover to reveal the number of 100s and 50s each year.

 # 🛠️ Tools Used:
-Power BI – for all visuals, filters, and interactivity Excel – for structured data input and modeling
+( POWER BI ) – for all visuals, filters, and interactivity ( EXCEL ) – for structured data input and modeling

 This project isn't just about cricket — it's about turning raw data into meaningful stories.
 Whether you're a sports fan or a data geek, there's something here for everyone to click, explore, and analyze!
 # Screenshot / demos